cwgaldino/libreoffice-wrapper/README.rst

 Writer, Impress, Draw, Math and Base
 ======================================

-Manipulation of Writer, Impress, Draw, and Math instances are in its early development and the module only allows for basic core functionality such as opening/closing/saving files.
+Manipulation of Writer, Impress, Draw, and Math instances is in its early development and the module only allows for basic core functionality such as opening/closing/saving files.
 Base is not implemented at all and trying to open a LibreOffice Base instance will raise an error.

 .. code-block:: python

-  import sys
-  sys.path.append('<path-to-libreoffice-wrapper>')

   import libreoffice_wrapper as lw

-  # %% start LibreOffice
+  # start LibreOffice and establish communication
   pid = lw.start_soffice()
   soffice = lw.soffice()

-  # %% Writer
+  # Writer
   writer = soffice.Writer()
   writer.save()
   writer.close()

-  # %% Impress
+  # Impress
   impress = soffice.Impress()
   impress.save()
   impress.close()

-  # %% Draw
+  # Draw
   draw = soffice.Draw()
   draw.save()
   draw.close()

-  # %% Math
+  # Math
   math = soffice.Math()
   math.save()
   math.close()

-  # %% close LibreOffice
+  # close LibreOffice/communication
   soffice.kill()